 Preparing in advance is key if you’re planning on working and living in the Netherlands.
 Sorting out that work visa should be at the top of the list (if you’re an EU national, you can skip this step, you’re all good).

-This, along with booking an appointment to register at your local municipality to keep everything legal.
+This, along with booking an appointment to register at your local municipality keeps everything legal.

 You can even open a bank account before you arrive in the Netherlands!